theupdateframework/specification/tuf-spec.md

 **5**. **Verify the desired target against its targets metadata**.

   * **5.1**.
-If there is no targets metadata about this target, then report that there is no such target.
+If there is no targets metadata about this target, abort the update cycle and report that there is no such target.

   * **5.2**.
 Otherwise, download the target (up to the number of bytes specified in the targets metadata), and verify that its hashes match the